India

 India considers the adoption of CCUS to be inevitable in the long-term for certain sectors, but the scale of deployment depends on overcoming technological, economic, and political barriers.
 According to the LT-LEDS, CCUS is not a viable technology option for retrofitting existing thermal power plants as it is still not cost-effective for India (Government of India, 2022a).
 Yet, in its latest power sector plan, NEP2023, India does consider retrofitting of the existing coal plants with CCS.

-• Clarity on fairness of target – In the LT-LEDS, India argues that its net zero target is fair.
-India’s low historic contribution to global GHG emissions is one of the key factors the government considers in the design of its LT-LEDS.
-India also argues that developed countries should reach net zero emissions earlier than developing nations (before 2050) on the basis of global emissions equity and justice, and that they should provide support — financial and technical — for developing nations to accelerate their progress towards net zero.
+• Clarity on fairness of target – In the LT-LEDS, the government argues that its net zero target is fair, given India’s low historical contribution to global GHG emissions.
+India also states that developed countries should reach net zero emissions earlier than developing nations (before 2050) on the basis of global emissions equity and justice, and that they should provide financial and technical support for developing nations to accelerate their progress towards net zero.
 Yet, India does not provide any explanation or emissions pathway to demonstrate that its target is a fair contribution to the global goal of limiting warming to 1.5°C above pre-industrial levels.

 Good practice